What Is Phishing?

 Smishing uses text messages (SMS) to send its malicious link.
 Anyone who owns a smart phone has likely received a text saying they won a prize or received a message with a similar lure.
 Attackers may also impersonate a legitimate company to entice the recipient to divulge sensitive information or download a malicious file.

 Spear phishing typically involves a greater degree of social engineering.
-Such attacks target specific people with personalized emails that include valid information about the recipients to convince them of the sender’s legitimacy.
+Such attacks target specific people with personalised emails that include valid information about the recipients to convince them of the sender’s legitimacy.
 Cybercriminals may root around on social media for information or just use an educated guess.

 How to Spot a Phishing Attempt